Help Center

 Maps Listings

-This widget allows you to display any Custom Post Type items as pop-up markers on a map.
-Start with getting an API key and paste it into a corresponding Maps Settings tab field, as described in the Choosing Different Front-end and Geocoding Map Providers for Map Listings tutorial.
+To apply this functionality, an API key should be obtained and pasted into a corresponding Maps Settings tab field, as described in the Choosing Different Front-end and Geocoding Map Providers for Map Listings tutorial.

 After activation, the Maps Settings tab will be added to the JetEngine Settings dashboard.
-Besides that, a Map Listing widget and block will appear in the Elementor widget menu and WordPress block editor, respectively.
+Besides that, the Map Listing widget/block/element will appear in the Elementor widget menu, WordPress block editor (Gutenberg), and Bricks editor, respectively.

 Dynamic Visibility for Widgets and Sections

-This module allows you to set the visibility of widgets, columns, and sections depending on the meta field values, user roles, and other conditions.
+This module is intended to set the visibility of widgets/blocks/elements, columns, and sections depending on the meta field values, user roles, and other conditions.

-After activation, a Dynamic Visibility section will be added to the Advanced settings tab of all Elementor widgets and sections.
+After activation, the Dynamic Visibility section will be added to the Advanced settings tab of all Elementor widgets and sections, the Block Visibility section will be added to the block’s settings in WordPress block editor (Gutenberg).

 Data Stores